Cromford Canal: Another attempt

+In late 2020, the Friends of the Cromford Canal were granted planning permission for a 1/2 mi extension of the canal from Langley Mill towards Cromford, to be known as the Beggarlee Extension.
+The planning process took four years, as both Amber Valley and Broxtowe councils required onerous conditions to be met.
+The original route in this area was severed by the construction of the A610 road, which followed the course of the canal for a short distance.
+The extension will therefore be a new canal, with Beggarlee locks, a staircase pair, lifting the level of the canal sufficiently for it to pass under a bridge constructed for a former colliery railway.
+It will then skirt around the spoil heaps of Moorgreen Colliery, to rejoin the original route at Stoney Lane, Brinsley.

+Construction began in mid-2023 on some enabling works, which were a pre-requisite to building the actual canal.
+These involved culverting two watercourses that crossed the work site, and the creation of a flood compensation area, since the canal will run across the Erewash flood plain, reducing its capacity.
+Spoil removed from the compensation area will be used to build up the banks of the new canal channel.
+Concern about whether the bridge foundations are strong enough to support the weight of a canal means that the canal will be carried beneath the road in a concrete aqueduct, supported on foundations which are beyond those that were constructed for the bridge.

 Friends of the Cromford Canal

 The Friends of the Cromford Canal is a charitable organisation whose aim is to see the restoration of the Cromford Canal for the benefit of the general public.
 The society promotes the restoration of the Canal to navigation, and to connect it to the national inland waterway system at the junction with the Erewash Canal at Langley Mill.
 The group runs a trip boat, Birdswood, between Cromford Wharf and Leawood Pump House, although even after dredging of the section in 2013 it is quite shallow.
 English actor Brian Blessed is the president of Friends of the Cromford Canal.
-His voice gives the recorded safety announcement for the tripboat Birdswood on the Canal.
+His voice gives the recorded safety announcement for the tripboat.